 - 1. Analyze and track data collected as part of the UPWP to identify the progress in meeting regional performance measures.
+Coordinate with CTDOT and CRCOG as necessary.
 Ongoing task. - 2.
 Work with MassDOT, PVTA, and surrounding regions to coordinate data collection and share analysis methods.
 Ongoing task. - 3.
 Participate as part of MassDOT's Performance Management Subcommittee.
 Ongoing task. - 4.
 Provide data and analysis as necessary to assist in scoring TEC forms submitted for TIP projects.
 February 2023. - 5.
 Develop updates to regional performance measures and the TEC scoring process as necessary to coincide with statewide performance measures and BIL requirements.
 Ongoing task.

-- Regional Performance Measures reporting and updates.
-Ongoing task - 2.
+- 1. Regional Performance Measures reporting and updates.
+Ongoing task. - 2.
 PM2 and PM3 Target Updates.
 October 2022. - 3.
 PM1 Target Updates.
 February 2023.